Usman-Iqbal-5/TypeScript-Todo-List/README.md

 ### 4. Open the project

-For development, open the project using **Light server** by running:
+For development, open the project using **Lite server** by running:

 ```bash
 npm run start